 In the UK, an elderly generation of Brits have voted against the wishes of a majority of the country’s young people—most of whom voted to remain in the European Union.
 The inability of older generations to see how the economy has been fundamentally restructured since the Great Recession leads to short-sighted policies that young people, not boomers, will have to live with in the long run.

 In the US election, both presumptive presidential candidates fall solidly into the Baby Boomer category.
-In the US election, the winner will help determine policies for workers far younger than either Baby Boomer candidate.
 The eventual winner will help determine policies for American workers far younger than the candidates.
 Let’s hope that these policies are shaped by what young Americans’ lives are actually like, not by what older elites see on stereotypically “millennial” shows like Lena Dunham’s HBO hit “Girls” or read in trend pieces focusing on the idiosyncrasies of affluent youth.

 For most Americans under 40, life since 2008 has been a struggle to survive.
 But it is worth noting that plenty of older Americans share the same struggles as their younger peers.
 Many older people laid off in the recession were unable to regain good jobs.
 There are plenty of older people with few retirement savings, with their finances drained from paying for both elderly parents and jobless children.
 We need to acknowledge the way our struggles are intertwined, instead of allowing the media to stoke manufactured class and generational resentment.